Diane S. Kaplan

 Diane Kaplan was an editor of the Yale Law Journal during law school.
 After graduation, she clerked for the Honorable Hubert L. Will of the U.S. District Court for the Northern District of Illinois and practiced at the Chicago law firm of Mayer, Brown & Platt.
 Her litigation experience includes state and federal commercial, criminal, Native American, health, mental health, and juvenile law.

 Professor Kaplan is a member of numerous bar and professional associations including the Illinois State Bar, the State Bar of California, the District of Columbia Bar, the Federal Trial Bar for the Northern District of Illinois, and the American Bar Association.
 In 1996, she was invited to teach Corporations and Civil Procedure as a visiting professor at Boston University School of Law.
-In 1999, 2004, and 2006, she presented papers on family law topics at Oxford University in England.
-In the summer of 2005, she taught law in Beijing, China.
-She has published in the areas of health, mental health, Illinois and federal procedure, juvenile, and corporate law.
+In 1999, 2004, 2006, and 2014, she presented papers on juvenile and women's law topics at Oxford University in England.
+She has had five visitorships, four in Beijing and Chanchu China where she taught American Constitutional law and one at Boston University Law School where she taught Civil Procedure and Corporations.

 Professor Kaplan joined the faculty in 1983.
 She teaches Children in the Legal System, Civil Procedure I, and Corporations.

 Who Are The Mothers Who Need Safe Haven Laws?
-An Empirical Investigation of Mothers Who Kill, Abandon or Legally Surrender Their Newborns, ___ The Wisconsin Journal of Law, Gender & Society___ (2014)
+An Empirical Investigation of Mothers Who Kill, Abandon or Legally Surrender Their Newborns, ___ Wis.
+J. L. Gender & Soc'y ___ (forthcoming 2014)

-Presenter: Critical Public Issues Conference, Oxford Round Table, "An Empirical Profile of Neonaticidal Mothers," Harris Manchester College, University of Oxford, (Aug.
-2013)
+Speaker: Critical Public Issues Conference, Oxford Round Table, "An Empirical Profile of Neonaticidal Mothers," Harris Manchester College, University of Oxford, (August 2013)

-Presenter: Global Legal Studies Conference, "An Introduction to the American Legal System - the First American Law Text Book Published by The People’s Republic Of China," Costa Rica (2013)
+Speaker: Global Legal Studies Conference, "An Introduction to the American Legal System the First American Law Text Book Published by The People's Republic Of China," Costa Rica (March 2013)

-Presenter: Global Legal Studies Conference, "How to Teach Foreign Law Students About the American Legal System," The John Marshall Law School (2011)
+Moderator: Global Legal Studies Conference, "How to Teach Foreign Law Students About the American Legal System," The John Marshall Law School, Chicago, IL (May 2011)

 To find a specific faculty or staff member, please enter a first or last name, or at least the first few letters.